 General suggestions for taking NSAIDs

-Don’t stop taking your NSAID without talking to your doctor first.
-But you should stop taking your NSAID and seek advice from your doctor immediately if you develop:
+Do not take your NSAID for longer than your doctor recommends.
+Stop taking your NSAID and seek advice from your doctor immediately if you develop:

 Other general suggestions when taking or planning to take NSAIDs include:

-- Always tell your doctor and pharmacist about any other medical conditions you have or other medicines you take (or plan to take), including over-the-counter and complementary medicines, such as herbal remedies and vitamin supplements.
+- Always tell your doctor and pharmacist about any other medical conditions you have or other medicines you take (or plan to take), including over-the-counter and , such as and .

 - See your doctor if you think your NSAID may be causing side effects.